Michael Wood (literary scholar): Early life and education

-Michael George Wood was born in Lincoln, England.
-He obtained his BA in 1957 in French and German from St John's College, Cambridge, and his PhD in 1962, also from Cambridge, for a thesis titled The Dramatic Function of Symbol in Maeterlinck and Claudel.
+Michael George Wood was born in Lincoln, England on 19 August 1936.
+He obtained his BA in 1957 in French and German from St John's College, Cambridge and his PhD in 1962, also from Cambridge, for a thesis titled The Dramatic Function of Symbol in Maeterlinck and Claudel.

 Career

 From 1964 to 1982 Wood taught at Columbia University, becoming Professor of English and Comparative Literature.
 He then took up the Professorship of English Literature at the University of Exeter (1982–95).
 In 1995 he was appointed Charles Barnwell Straut Class of 1923 Professor of English and Comparative Literature at Princeton University, a post he held until retiring in 2013.